iterative/cml.dev/content/docs/self-hosted-runners.md

    - copy the resulting Base64 token
 2. In your repository, go to **Repository Settings** &rightarrow; **Repository Variables**
-3. In the "Name" field, enter `repo_token`
+   - in the "Name" field, type `repo_token`
-4. In the "Value" field, paste the Base64 token
+   - in the "Value" field, paste the Base64 token
-5. Select `Secured` to hide credentials in all Bitbucket logs
+   - select `Secured` to hide credentials in all Bitbucket logs

+Step 2 can also be used for adding other secured variables such as cloud access credentials.

 </tab>
 </toggle>